Bandwidth/bandwidth.github.io/numbers/guides/portingPhoneNumbers.md

 ## Activating Ported Numbers {#activate-ported-numbers}

-The by default the Bandwidth Phone Number Dashboard will activate ported wireline numbers shortly after 11:30 am on the FOC date.
+The by default the Bandwidth Phone Number API will activate ported wireline numbers shortly after 11:30 am on the FOC date.

-The Bandwidth Phone Number Dashboard will also support customer “on demand” activation of numbers on the FOC date, if the intent to use the “on demand” activation is declared when the Port Order is created.
+The Bandwidth Phone Number API will also support customer “on demand” activation of numbers on the FOC date, if the intent to use the “on demand” activation is declared when the Port Order is created.
 This declaration is done by including a `<Triggered>` element in the `/portin` order request.

 If on demand activation is indicated, then the customer will specify a default activation time in the initial port request, and can request activation of the port at any time up until that default activation time.
-If a port has not been activated by the default activation time, the Bandwidth Phone Number Dashboard will activate the port.
+If a port has not been activated by the default activation time, the Bandwidth Phone Number API will activate the port.

 If activation by the default activation time on the FOC date is not achievable it is possible to delay activation for up to the third day after the FOC date, acknowledging that the losing carrier may have removed service from TN on the FOC date.